tango-controls/pytango/doc/client_api/group.rst

     - *command inout* family returns PyTango.GroupCmdReplyList

-The Group*ReplyList objects are just list-like objects containing :class:`~PyTango.GroupReply`, :class:`~PyTango.GroupAttrReply` and :class:`~GroupCmdReply` elements that will be described now.
+The Group*ReplyList objects are just list-like objects containing :class:`~tango.GroupReply`, :class:`~tango.GroupAttrReply` and :class:`~GroupCmdReply` elements that will be described now.

 Note also that GroupReply is the base of GroupCmdReply and GroupAttrReply.

-.. autoclass:: PyTango.GroupReply
+.. autoclass:: tango.GroupReply
     :members:

-.. autoclass:: PyTango.GroupAttrReply
+.. autoclass:: tango.GroupAttrReply
     :show-inheritance:
     :members: